[This post was updated 10/6/20]

 In many cases, CALeVIP rebates can cover all EV charging project costs, especially when you choose EVmatch – the most affordable charging solution on the market.

 Right now, properties in 14 California counties can apply for funding.
-This fall, the rebate application for San Mateo and Santa Clara counties will open, and a San Diego program is slated for this winter.
+This fall, the rebate application for San Diego County will open, and a San Mateo and Santa Clara programs are slated for this winter.

 Contact us HERE when you’re ready so we can help you install new charging stations for little to no cost!
 We’ll even take care of the CALeVIP rebate application process and cover initial costs so you don’t have to pay anything upfront.